justb4/alpumapa.xyz/docs/src/apps/organic.md

 ---
 # Organic Maps

-[Organic Maps](https://organicmaps.app/) is one of the many "end-user apps" that user 100% OpenStreetMap.
+[Organic Maps](https://organicmaps.app/) is one of the many "end-user apps" that uses 100% OpenStreetMap.
 Other similar apps you may know: Wikiloc, AllTrails, Komoot, BackCountry Navigator, Locus, OSMAnd and many more also use OSM data.

 Beware: Waze, owned by Google, is not an OSM-based app!

-In daily usage it is extremely handy to use as an outdoor (hiking, biking etc) app.
+In daily usage Organic Maps is extremely handy to use as an outdoor (hiking, biking etc.) app.
-Its navigation capabilities are excellent as well, even voice powered.
+Its navigation capabilities are excellent as well, even voice-powered.
+You can also load hiking routes (GPX files).

 ![Logo](../assets/images/organic-logo.png)